Nefsen402/destam-dom/doc.md

 `
 ```

 Element names can even be expressions!
 This acts as the way for destam-dom to create refs like in [React](https://react.dev/).
 In React, because it uses a virtual dom, refs need to have special handling.
-Because we don't use a virtual dom, we can pass raw html elements directly around.
+Because we don't use a virtual dom, we can pass raw dom nodes directly around.

 ```js
 const div = document.createElement(div);